Contents

 Some sentences with descriptive adjectives:

-- She has a long and wavy hair.
+- She has long and wavy hair.

 - The old man walked slowly down the narrow street.